joewalker/devtools.html/README.md

 1. Start server in Firefox with `listen` in GCLI (uses default port 6080)
 2. Run `gulp serve-connect` to start proxy and build the connection test tool
-3. Open http://localhost:8001 to run the connection test tool
+3. Open [test page](http://localhost:8001) to run the connection test tool